 After this triumph Mendelssohn embarked on a quasi-Grand Tour of Europe that was to take up most of the period 1829–1832, visiting England, Scotland, Wales, Austria, Italy, and France.
 His career as an international musical celebrity (common in today’s classical musical world, but relatively new during Mendelssohn’s lifetime) was launched in part by these travels, which inspired a number of his best-known compositions (Scottish Symphony, Italian Symphony, Hebrides Overture).
 He was particularly taken with England (1829 marked the first of ten visits), and England in turn embraced Mendelssohn and his music with enormous enthusiasm for the greater part of the nineteenth century.
-His influence on English musical life during this time is hard to overestimate.
+His influence on English musical life during this time is hard to overstate.

 By 1833 Mendelssohn was ready for a full-time musical position.
 Passed over in favor of a nonentity for the directorship of the Berlin Sing-Akademie, he accepted the position of Music Director for the city of Düsseldorf, where among other activities he conducted performances of Handel and Haydn oratorios and revived music by Palestrina and other early composers.
 Dissatisfaction with Düsseldorf led him to move to Leipzig in 1835, where he was conductor of the Gewandhaus Orchestra as well as municipal music director.
 The orchestra had been in existence since 1775 (the building that gave it its current name was constructed in 1781) but under Mendelssohn’s direction it achieved new heights.
 He expanded the repertoire, initiated a series of historical concerts, premiered various important works (including the freshly-discovered C Major Symphony of Schubert), and was one of the first to use that new-fangled item, the baton.
 He also worked to increase the financial security of the musicians.